Fantom-Factory/afPillow/readme.md

 Page template files should use a double extension in their name, for example,

-    IndexPage.xhtml.slim
+    IndexPage.html.slim

 The outer extension denotes the type of templating to use, [Slim](http://www.fantomfactory.org/pods/afSlim) in our example.
 The innter extension is used to find the [Content-Type](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.17) that is sent in the HTTP response header.
-In our example, the `Content-Type` would be set to `application/xhtml+xml`.
+In our example, the `Content-Type` would be set to `text/html`.

 If a double extension is not used, or not know, then the default content type, as defined by the config value, is used.

 Or you can use the [@Page](http://repo.status302.com/doc/afPillow/Page.html) facet to explicitly set the content type.

+## Page Routes

+HTTP requests are routed to pages and events via standard BedSheet routes.
+All the Pillow routes are contributed under a single contribution called `afPillow.pageRoutes`.
+So to disable Pillow routing, simply remove this contribution:

+    @Contribute { serviceType=Routes# }
+    static Void contributeRoutes(Configuration config) {
+        config.remove("afPillow.pageRoutes")
+    }

+Should you wish to override any page route, contribute your own `Route` *before* the Pillow routes.
+That way your `Route` is processed first.

+    @Contribute { serviceType=Routes# }
+    static Void contributeRoutes(Configuration config) {
+        config.add(Route(...)).before("afPillow.pageRoutes")
+    }